Faculty Profile

 Aleda (Allie) M. Leis, PhD, MS

-• Research Investigator, Epidemiology
+• Research Assistant Professor, Epidemiology

 Dr. Leis' research focuses on the measurement and analysis of comorbidity, and the differential risk for adverse events based on patterning of these conditions.
 A large focus of her work is in the area of cardiometabolic disease and obesity, and infectious diseases including influenza and COVID-19.
 To accomplish her research goals, she utilizes several unique datasets including the Study of Women's Health Across the Nation (SWAN), the Michigan Bone Health and Metabolism Study (MBHMS), the Michigan Henry Ford Influenza Vaccine Effectiveness (MFIVE) study, the Influenza and Other Viruses in the Acutely Ill (IVY) study, the US Hospitalized Adult Influenza Vaccine Effectiveness Network (HAIVEN) study, and the Long-term Outcomes of COVID-19 and Influenza (LOCI) study.
 She is also experienced working with large datasets of electronic health records and/or administrative data for characterization of exposures and outcomes.